SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image4](media/image3a.png)

 - When you perform operations against the Azure Cosmos DB Cassandra API, the RU charge is returned in the incoming payload as a field named RequestCharge.
-In .NET SDK, you can retrieve the incoming payload under the Info property of a RowSet object.
+In .NET SDK, you can retrieve the incoming payload under the **Info property of a RowSet object**.
 You can perform Operations and test RU on VS console.

 ![Image4a](media/image3b.png)